 Gold prices have shaken many investors this week as the precious metal price fell from its record high of $2,075 to $1,863.
-The sell-off in the gold price has made many investors reconsider their stance towards gold.
+The short selling of gold has made many investors reconsider their stance towards trading gold.

 The gold price is on track to record its first weekly decline since June, and investors are asking themselves, do they need to worry about this?

 Gold price is trading at $1,935 today, and it made a high of $2,075 on August 7th.
 The gold price made a low of $1,863 on August 12th, and ever since, the price has been unable to break above the critical resistance level of $2,000.
 This week, we have seen the most significant sell-off for the gold price, since 2013.
 The gold price is set to record its first weekly decline since June of this year, as shown in the trading chart below.